Zac Saddler

 He played for the Indigenous All Stars at representative level in 2020 and 2021.

 Playing career

 Saddler made his first grade debut in round 9 of the 2021 NRL season for Manly-Warringah against the New Zealand Warriors at Brookvale Oval.

 During Manly's round 12 loss against Newcastle, Saddler was rushed to hospital with a depressed skull fracture.

 On 6 October 2021, Saddler was released by the Manly club.
+In 2022, Saddler played for in the NSW Cup for Canberra.

+In 2023, Saddler played for XIII Limouxin in the Elite One Championship.

+In 2024, Saddler signed for the Mudgee Dragons.